AfzGit/Python-Keylogger/README.md

 -   Listens to the keyboard using the `pynput` library.
 -   Sends each keystroke to the server via HTTP POST requests.

-## Features

--   Keystrokes are logged and displayed in real-time.
--   Option to download the logged keystrokes as a `.txt` file.
--   Adjustable time interval to fetch keystrokes (via command-line arguments).
--   Works in the background with minimal performance impact.

 ## Setup